Kweon Seong-dong

 Kweon Seong-dong (born 29 April 1960) is a South Korean lawyer and politician.
-A member of the conservative People Power Party (PPP), he has been the Member of Parliament for Gangneung since 2009.
+A member of the People Power Party, he served as the member of the National Assembly for Gangneung from 2009 to 2026.

 Before entering politics, Kweon worked as a prosecutor and lawyer at various prosecution offices and the Ministry of Justice.
 He made his political debut at the 2009 Gangneung by-election which he won with about 51% of popular votes.
 He made himself known through his role at the 2016 political scandal, which led to the impeachment of Park Geun-hye.

+Kweon has held several high-ranking leadership positions within his party.
+He served as the floor leader of the People Power Party in 2022 and again from 2024 to 2025.
+Additionally, he has stepped in as the party's acting leader on four separate occasions: twice in 2022, once in December 2024, and most recently in May 2025.
+He also previously served as the secretary-general for both the People Power Party and its predecessor, the Saenuri Party.

+In January 2026, Kweon was convicted of taking bribes from the Unification Church and sentenced to two years in prison.
+On July 16, 2026, the Supreme Court upheld the conviction, which resulted in his removal from political office.

 Early life and education

-Kweon was born in Gangneung, Gangwon in 1960.
-He is the eldest of the three sons and a daughter of a housewife and Kweon Seung-ohk (died in 2022), was an educator and the former Director of Gangneung Myeongryun Institution.
-He attended Gangneung Myeongryun High School before joining Chung-Ang University, where he studied law.
+Kweon was born in Gangneung, Gangwon Province, South Korea in 1960.
+He is the eldest of the three sons and a daughter of a housewife and Kweon Seung-ohk (died in 2022), was an educator and the former Director of Gangneung Myeongnyun Institution.
+He attended Gangneung Myeongnyun High School before joining Chung-Ang University, where he studied law.